 On the socio-cultural aspects, one thing you should know, at least for now, is that everybody whispers.
 You’ll probably be tempted to do the same just to keep a low profile.

 Whether it’s on the crowded streets or in the busy trains and subways, you can actually hear a fly because of all the silence.
-It’s kind of creepy, if you think about it.
+It felt a bit creepy to me.

 And it somehow doesn’t bring to mind a feeling of calmness of its people but rather speaks of a peculiar fear which Vlad pointed out as the collective memory’s involuntary response to past oppressions.
 But let’s get back to the beautiful side of Warsaw…